Joyce Carol Oates: Personal life

 Oates met Raymond J. Smith, a fellow graduate student, at the University of Wisconsin–Madison, and they married in 1961.
 Smith became a professor of 18th-century literature and, later, an editor and publisher.
 Oates described the partnership as "a marriage of like minds..." and "a very collaborative and imaginative marriage".
 Smith died of complications from pneumonia on February 18, 2008, and the death affected Oates profoundly.

 In April 2008, Oates wrote to an interviewer, "Since my husband's unexpected death, I really have very little energy [...]
 My marriage – my love for my husband – seems to have come first in my life, rather than my writing.
 Set beside his death, the future of my writing scarcely interests me at the moment."

-After six months of near suicidal grieving for Smith, Oates met Charles Gross, a professor in the Psychology Department and Neuroscience Institute at Princeton, at a dinner party at her home.
+After six months of near suicidal grieving for Smith, Oates met Charles G. Gross, a professor in the Psychology Department and Neuroscience Institute at Princeton, at a dinner party at her home.
 In early 2009, Oates and Gross were married.
 On April 13, 2019, Oates announced via Twitter that Gross had died at the age of 83.

 As a diarist, Oates began keeping a detailed journal in 1973, documenting her personal and literary life; it eventually grew to "more than 4,000 single-spaced typewritten pages".
 In 2008, Oates said she had "moved away from keeping a formal journal" and instead preserved copies of her e-mails.

 As of 1999, Oates remained devoted to running, of which she has written: "Ideally, the runner who's a writer is running through the land- and cityscapes of her fiction, like a ghost in a real setting."
 While running, Oates mentally envisions scenes in her novels and works out structural problems in already-written drafts; she formulated the germ of her novel You Must Remember This (1987) while running, when she "glanced up and saw the ruins of a railroad bridge", which reminded her of "a mythical upstate New York city in the right place".

 Oates was a member of the board of trustees of the John Simon Guggenheim Memorial Foundation from 1997 to 2016.
 She is an honorary member of the Simpson Literary Project, which annually awards the $50,000 Simpson/Joyce Carol Oates Literary Prize to a mid-career writer.
 She has served as the Project's artist-in-residence several times.